wooheemusic/react-form-observer/README.md

 > The next major version of this module will be able to customize naming methods and state interface.
+> It will also cover flow and eslint.

 ## License